 Originally I was a Financial Planner and I realized that we primarily only helped people who had lots of money, the 1%.
 I really had a passion for the rest of the people that needed help and decided to start a business providing Financial Coaching to help the 99% pay off debt and get on a path to achieve their financial goals.

 How your blog “Well Kept Wallet” did came up?

 I started Well Kept Wallet as a way to share our journey about getting out of debt with others.
 I had no idea that I could actually make a living through it at the time.

 Every other person in America is having debt, why?

 People are oftentimes influenced by their surroundings, I know I was.
 We have a culture in America that if you want something, you don’t need to wait to buy it, just borrow the money now so you can have what you want.
 I have learned that is a disastrous way to think about money.
 Now I only purchase something if I have the cash to pay for it.
 This mentality has been life-changing.

 Any way Dave Ramsey inspired you?

-He was a big influence for me.
-I am a big fan of learning from people who have been successful and he has helped millions of people get out of debt.
+He was a big influence on me.
+I am a big fan of learning from successful people and he has helped millions of people get out of debt.
 We used his Debt Snowball method where you list your debts smallest to largest and attack the first debt with all your extra cash.
 This was key to us paying our debt off so fast.

 Tell our readers how they can avoid credit card debt, student’s loan and other consumer debt?